-Figure 260: Options LibreOffice Draw Print dialog
+Figure 259: Options LibreOffice Draw Print dialog

-- 2) In Quality, select either the option Grayscale, or Black & white. - 3) Click OK to save the change and close the Options LibreOffice Draw Print dialog. - 4) Print the document using one of the above procedures and the document is printed as grayscale, or black and white.
+- 1) Go to Tools > Options > LibreOffice Draw > Print (macOS LibreOffice > Preferences > LibreOffice Draw > Print) on the Menu bar to open the Options LibreOffice Draw Print dialog (Figure 259). - 2) In Quality, select either the option Grayscale, or Black & white. - 3) Click OK to save the change and close the Options LibreOffice Draw Print dialog. - 4) Print the document using one of the above procedures and the document is printed as grayscale, or black and white.